Property Tax Savings for Blended Families: Exemption Rules for Remarriage

 What Changes When You Remarry?

-What should I know about choosing the primary residence?
+What should I consider when choosing the primary residence for a blended family?

 If you're remarrying or recently remarried, contact your county assessor to understand how your exemptions are affected.
 File for any new exemptions you've gained, and plan for any you've lost.